Ohmydish.com

 Add some dairy butter to the large skillet and put it on medium-high heat.
 Using your hands, form a ball.
 When the butter has melted, add each potato ball to the hot skillet.

 Flatten using a spatula, or any other flat surface.
 Bake each side until golden brown (see photo).
 Serve immediately.
-In America, hash-browns usually are served for breakfast and are made with fully cooked potatoes, originally chopped, now often grated.
+In america, hash-browns usually are served for breakfast and are made with fully cooked potatoes, originally chopped, now often grated.

-In Switzerland, rosti are served for dinner or a country breakfast, are considered peasant fare and are made with partially cooked potatoes.
-In France, potatoes dauphin are served only for dinner, usually with grilled meats or poultry, and the potatoes are used raw.
+In switzerland, rosti are served for dinner or a country breakfast, are considered peasant fare and are made with partially cooked potatoes.
+In france, potatoes dauphin are served only for dinner, usually with grilled meats or poultry, and the potatoes are used raw.

-In Germany, they usually add eggs to make it more of a solid hash brown, called "Riefkuchen" or "Reibekuchen".
+In germany, they usually add eggs to make it more of a solid hash brown, called "riefkuchen" or "reibekuchen".
 We find it quite interesting to see how many hash brown adaptations there is world-wide.

-17 votes
+18 votes